 Dichondra Plant Info

-Dichondra (Dichondra repens) is a perennial ground cover plant (in zones 7-11) that has a somewhat upright, creeping habit with circular leaves.
-It is not usually over 2 inches in height and retains its bright green color in temperatures as low as 25 degrees F. When this ground cover becomes full, it appears as a dense carpet-like grass and is often planted in places where other turf-type grass does not grow well.
+Dichondra (Dichondra repens) is a perennial ground cover plant (in USDA zones 7-11) that has a somewhat upright, creeping habit with circular leaves.
+It is not usually over 2 inches in height and retains its bright green color in temperatures as low as 25 F. (-3 C.).
+When this ground cover becomes full, it appears as a dense carpet-like grass and is often planted in places where other turf-type grass does not grow well.

 Silver dichondra is a green-silver annual ground cover that is often used in hanging baskets and pots.
 The cascading habit also makes this attractive plant perfect for rock walls or window boxes.
 This low maintenance plant with fan-shaped foliage, does well in full sun, requires only minimal care and is drought resistant.

 How to Grow Dichondra